feature

 The 'switch' feature

-warn when you use this feature, unless you have explicitly disabled the
+will warn when you use the feature, unless you have explicitly disabled

 no warnings "experimental::smartmatch";

-"use feature 'switch'" tells the compiler to enable the Perl 6
+"use feature 'switch'" tells the compiler to enable the Raku given/when

 See "Switch Statements" in perlsyn for details.